mexx/Contexteer/README.markdown

 	var branch = new BusinessBranch("Headquarter");

 A library which uses Contexteer will provide some way to use this instance.
-Here an example from [FeatureSwitcher](http://mexx.github.com/FeatureSwitcher/)
+Here an example from [FeatureSwitcher](https://github.com/mexx/FeatureSwitcher/)

 	Feature<Sample>.Is().EnabledInContextOf(branch);

 For configuration purposes Contexteer provides the starting point for a fluent API library writers can extend.
-Again an example from [FeatureSwitcher](http://mexx.github.com/FeatureSwitcher/)
+Again an example from FeatureSwitcher

 	In<BusinessBranch>.Contexts.FeaturesAre().AlwaysEnabled();

-To provide similar configuration functionality simply provide an extension method on IConfigure<TContext> interface.
+To provide similar configuration functionality simply write an extension method for ConfigurationOf<TContext> class.
-One more example from [FeatureSwitcher](http://mexx.github.com/FeatureSwitcher/)
+One more example from FeatureSwitcher

-	public static IConfigureFeaturesFor<TContext> FeaturesAre<TContext>(this IConfigure<TContext> This)
+	public static IConfigureFeaturesFor<TContext> FeaturesAre<TContext>(this ConfigurationOf<TContext> This)
 	    where TContext : IContext
 	{
-		return new FeatureConfigurationFor<TContext>();
+	    var result = new FeatureConfigurationFor<TContext>();
+	    This.Set(typeof (FeatureConfiguration), result);
+	    return result;
 	}

 ## How to get it